truenas/middleware/docs/userguide/index.rst

 .. note:: if there is a firewall between the two systems or if the other system has a built-in firewall, make sure that TCP port 873 is allowed.

-Figure 6.3a shows the screen that appears when you click System → Rsync Tasks → Add Rsync Task.
+Figure 6.3a shows the screen that appears when you click :menuselection:`System --> Rsync Tasks --> Add Rsync Task`.
 Table 6.3a summarizes the options that can be configured when creating an rsync task.

 **Figure 6.3a: Adding an Rsync Task**